marcteale/DAKboard-OneBusAway-integration/README.md

 # Usage

-`$ ./busstop.py`
+`$ heroku local`

 # Configuration
+Your API key should be specified as an environment variable:

+    heroku config:set APIKEY=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX

-All configuration is pulled from busstop.conf.
+The remaining config is pulled from busstop.conf.
 You can get stop IDs by searching for your stop on https://onebusaway.org/.
 Find your stop on the map, select it, and click on "Complete timetable."
 The ID will be the end of the resulting URL.